Soko G-2 Galeb: Libya

-The Libyan Air Force was a prolific operator of the type; by 2002, it reportedly possessed a total of 80 G-2 Galeb aircraft remaining in its inventory.
+The Libyan Air Force was a prolific operator of the type; by 2002, it reportedly had a total of 80 G-2 Galeb aircraft remaining in its inventory.

 The type was used extensively during the 2011 Libyan civil war by government forces fighting against a popular uprising centered in the Eastern region of Libya.
-Forces loyal to Libyan leader Colonel Gaddafi used the type to routinely perform ground attack missions upon rebel forces.
-On 24 March 2011, one G-2 Galeb was destroyed after landing by a French Air Force Dassault Rafale after it had violated the declared No-Fly Zone over Misrata.
+Forces loyal to Libyan leader Muammar Gaddafi used the type to routinely perform ground attack missions upon rebel forces.
+On 24 March 2011, one G-2 Galeb was destroyed after landing by a French Air Force Dassault Rafale after it had violated the declared no-fly zone over Misrata.
 The following day, a further five G-2 aircraft together with two Mil Mi-35 helicopters were reportedly destroyed by French combat aircraft operating in the same area; satellite imagery later revealed that these five aircraft had in fact been Mikoyan-Gurevich MiG-23 fighters instead.

-During the current Second Libyan Civil War, Islamist forces from Libya Dawn (led by the unrecognized new General National Congress based in Tripoli) are reported to have two to four Galebs in service.
+During the Second Libyan Civil War, Islamist forces from Libya Dawn (led by the unrecognized new General National Congress based in Tripoli) are reported to have two to four Galebs in service.
 However, their actual operational status is hard to determine.

 Popular warbird

-Before the Yugoslav Wars, at least a dozen Galebs were purchased by American warbird dealers, and several are still on the civil register today.
+Before the Yugoslav Wars, at least a dozen Galebs were purchased by American warbird dealers, and several remain on the civil register.
 Other operators are located in Indonesia, Serbia, New Zealand, Slovenia and the United States.
-It's been also used in Air combat scenes of the Aces: Iron Eagle III movie.
+It has been also used in air combat scenes of the Aces: Iron Eagle III movie.